CNoune/IMG_pipelines/README.md

 # Intro
 These pipelines were built to orginally analyse baculoviruses and are essentially wrappers for existing software but pre-optimised to help get rid of any guess work.
-The pipelines require various software to be pre-installed before running so make sure you read each individual readme (documentations folder).
+The pipelines require various software to be pre-installed before running so make sure you read each individual readme.
 If you use the pipelines please don't forget to cite them and cite the software it uses.

 # Author
 Christopher Noune: https://www.researchgate.net/profile/Christopher_Noune

 # In Development

-I am slowly converting everything from Bash to Python 3 and attempting to introduce cross-platform compatibility.

-The Assembly Pipeline will be shifted to legacy soon and ported to Python but I do not have an ETA.
+MetaGaAP 2 - It has re-entered active development with a hope of release by end of 2018.

 # System Requirements - MetaGaAP and Assembly Pipeline